 To increase your child's activity level:

 - Limit TV time.
 Recreational screen time — in front of a TV, computer, tablet or smart phone — should be limited to no more than two hours a day for children older than 2.
 Children younger than 2 should have no screen time at all.

 - Emphasize activity, not exercise.
 Children should be moderately to vigorously active for at least an hour a day.
 Your child's activity doesn't have to be a structured exercise program — the object is to get him or her moving.
 Free-play activities — such as playing hide-and-seek, tag or jump-rope — can be great for burning calories and improving fitness.

 - Find activities your child likes.
 For instance, if your child is artistically inclined, go on a nature hike to collect leaves and rocks that your child can use to make a collage.
 If your child likes to climb, head for the nearest neighborhood jungle gym or climbing wall.
 If your child likes to read, then walk or bike to the neighborhood library for a book.

-Weight-loss surgery might be an option for severely obese adolescents who have been unable to lose weight through lifestyle changes.
+Weight-loss surgery might be an option for adolescents with severe obesity, who have been unable to lose weight through lifestyle changes.
 However, as with any type of surgery, there are potential risks and long-term complications.
 Discuss the pros and cons with your child's doctor.

 Your doctor might recommend this surgery if your child's weight poses a greater health threat than do the potential risks of surgery.
-It's important that a child being considered for weight-loss surgery meet with a team of pediatric specialists, including a pediatric endocrinologist, psychologist and dietitian.
+It's important that a child being considered for weight-loss surgery meet with a team of pediatric specialists, including an obesity medicine expert, psychologist and dietitian.

 Weight-loss surgery isn't a miracle cure.
-It doesn't guarantee that an adolescent will lose all of his or her excess weight or be able to keep it off long term.
+It doesn't guarantee that an adolescent will lose their excess weight or be able to keep it off long term.
 And surgery doesn't replace the need for a healthy diet and regular physical activity.

 Coping and support